kyma-project/kyma/docs/backup/03-03-restore-backup.md

 type: Details
 ---

 Restoring a Kyma cluster requires installing Velero.
-Velero CLI can be downloaded and used to install Velero server.
+Download Velero CLI and use it to install the Velero server.
 Then, using the client, instruct Velero to start the restore process.
-Restore first the CRDs, Services, and Endpoints followed by the rest of resources.
+Restore the CRDs, Services, and Endpoints first, and then the rest of the resources.

 Download and install [Velero CLI v1.0.0](https://github.com/heptio/velero/releases/tag/v1.0.0).